 The program was approved by the University's Graduate Council in 2021 and was launched in Fall 2022.

 Webster University has collaborated with experts at our partner organizations to develop a new, groundbreaking curriculum at the nexus of migration, climate change and the environment.
 This new master degree will offer students a unique opportunity to explore, investigate and understand cross-cutting issues at the forefront of world affairs.

-Webster University Geneva is uniquely poised to deliver such a program, given the unique location of Webster University Geneva Campus, just 5 kilometers from the U.N.
+Webster University Geneva is uniquely poised to deliver such a program, given the unique location of Webster University Geneva Campus, just five kilometers from the U.N.
 District in Geneva, and its longstanding relationship with "Genève internationale".

 Students will be embedded in the multilateral context of Geneva throughout their studies — a tremendous advantage for learning and gaining real-world, practical insights.
 They will be surrounded by diverse international organizations and actors engaged at the forefront of international policy and dialogue regarding migration, displacement, disasters, environment and climate change — as well as with intersecting issues of human rights and sustainable development, for example.

-Webster regularly hosts related events and conferences on campus throughout the year, bringing renowned experts and practitioners from across “Geneve Internationale”.
-In addition, with the launch of this new M.A.
-Program, the International Relations (I.R.)
-Department will organize customized site visits and professional exchanges, joint projects and the professional links for arranging internship experiences in the International Geneva milieu.
+Webster regularly hosts related events and conferences on campus throughout the year, bringing renowned experts and practitioners from across “Geneve Internationale.”
+In addition, with the launch of this new MA Program, the International Relations Department will organize customized site visits and professional exchanges, joint projects and the professional links for arranging internship experiences in the International Geneva milieu.

 The 36 credit hours required for the MA must include the following courses:

-MIGR 5000 Introduction to Migration Studies, Theory & Practice (3 credit hours)
+MIGR 5000 Introduction to Migration Studies, Theory and Practice (3 credit hours)